AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Cluster configuration/Configure a YML file.md

 5. On the **Cluster Configuration** page, click **Modify Configuration** on the right of **YML Configuration**.

-6. In the **YML File Configuration** pane, modify the parameter values as required.
+6. In the **YML File Configuration** panel, modify the parameters as required.

     ![YML File Configuration](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5942986061/p61153.png)

-    For more information about the parameters, see [Logstash 6.7.0 Reference](https://www.elastic.co/guide/en/logstash/6.7/logstash-settings-file.html)
+    For more information about the parameters, see [Logstash 6.7.0 Reference](https://www.elastic.co/guide/en/logstash/6.7/logstash-settings-file.html).

+    When you modify the parameters, take note of the following items:

-    -   By default, the slow query log is configured in the YML file.
-We recommend that you do not remove this configuration item.
+    -   By default, the slow log feature is enabled in the YML file.
+The feature helps you locate Logstash issues.
+Therefore, we recommend that you do not delete the configurations for this feature.
-    -   To ensure a stable service, Logstash does not allow you to modify the following parameter values:
+    -   To ensure a stable service, Logstash does not allow you to modify the following parameters:

         ```
         node.name